BSc Radiology

 • Students who aspire to study BSc Radiology in the UK must have scored a minimum of 50% in high school and 6.5 in IELTS or 67 in PTE depending on the university.

 When applying for universities abroad, the process is long.
-In order to study BSc Radiology in top institutes of the world, you need to follow this process:
+To study BSc Radiology in top institutes of the world, you need to follow this process:

 • Prepare all your transcripts that include Class 10th and Class 12th mark sheets